Minox: Subminiature camera history

 After World War II, production of the Minox II began in 1948 at a new company, Minox GmbH, in Giessen/Heuchelheim near Wetzlar, West Germany.
-The new camera very much resembled the original, but was made with a plastic chassis covered by an aluminum shell.
+The new camera very much resembled the original, but was made with an aluminum shell.
 This greatly reduced its weight and, to an extent, cost.
 The camera continued to appeal to a luxury "gadget" market which broadened during the 1950s and early 1960s.
 It also continued to see use as an espionage camera by both sides during the Cold War.
 During this time, the Minox company continued to develop the camera, working with Gossen to develop a companion miniature exposure meter, as well as improved models such as the Minox B, which incorporated an even smaller Gossen-designed meter into the camera itself.
 The Minox B became the most popular and widely produced model of the line.
 Further developments included autoexposure, and the company developed an extensive line of accessories.
 These included flash guns, viewfinder attachments, tripod mounts, and copying stands, all increasing the camera utility in a variety of applications.
 One accessory even allowed the camera to use a pair of binoculars as a telephoto lens (see illustration).
 Limited editions of the camera were also produced in a variety of luxury finishes, such as gold plating.
 Standard cameras were also available in an optional black anodized finish.

-The Riga Minox camera, along with the luxury finish postwar cameras, are now collector's items.
+The Riga Minox camera, along with the luxury-finish postwar cameras, are now collector's items.
 All-mechanical models A and B remain in use by hobbyists.
 In 1969 the model C became the first camera of its kind to incorporate electronic exposure control.
-With the introduction of the LX came significant redesign of the camera's basic controls.
-It was followed by the last production model, the TLX.
-There was also a fully electronic entry-level model, the EC, which had a very different internal design and a fixed-focus lens.
-The production rate for these cameras was considerably slower than in former years, however, as high production costs and increasing competition from Japan sharply reduced sales and revenues.
+With the introduction of the LX in 1978 came significant redesign of the camera's basic controls.
+It was followed by the final production model, the TLX.
+There was also a fully electronic entry-level model, the EC (1981) then EC-X (1996) which had a very different internal design and a fixed-focus lens.
+The production rate for these cameras was considerably slower than in former years, however, as higher production costs reduced sales and revenues.

 Beginning in 1981, MINOX experienced increasing difficulties.
 A quarter of the original 750 employees had to be made redundant.
 A settlement request was filed with the District Court in Giessen on November 21, 1988.
 Under the direction of the receivership administration, the workforce was reduced to just under 300, and the business was extensively reorganized.
+There was also a court case taken out by the new owners over alleged hidden pension costs.
+These were not fully disclosed until post-acquisition accounting.